kimblev/kri-com/README.md

 - [] Run drush mfs on product related migrations to review source fields we are dealing with

 #### Product configuration migration
-- [] Review each prodcut type and the differences in their fields
+- [] Review each product type and the differences in their fields
 - [] Determine how to handle the checkbox fields
 - [] Determine where the 3 items come from in *upgrade_commerce1_product_attribute* migration

+##### Trial run
+-  Beginning by creating product type broker_education (this creates a product variation type of the same name but the reverse is not true
+- I will then add to the variation type to add my fields...that just seems to be where they should be looking at the migation config files. migrate_plus.migration.upgrade_commerce1_product_type has "injectVariationFields" where upgrade_commerce1_product_variation_broker_education actually has all the custom fields)